OptimalDesignLab/PDESolver.jl/doc/parallel.md

 shared faces like either a special kind of boundary condition or a proper interface, similar to the interior interfaces.

-There are 2 modes of parallel operation, one for explict time marching and the other for Newton's method.
+There are 2 modes of parallel operation, one for explicit time marching and the other for Newton's method.

-##Explict Time Marching
+##Explicate Time Marching
 In this mode, each process each process sends the solution values at the shared faces to the other processes.
-Each process then evalutes the residual using the received values and updates the solution.
+Each process then evaluates the residual using the received values and updates the solution.

 The function `exchangeFaceData` is designed to perform the sending and receiving of data.
 Non-blocking communications are used, and the function does not wait for the communication to finish before returning.
 The MPI_Requests for the sends and receives are stored in the appropriate fields of the mesh.
-It is the responsiblity of each physics module call `exchangeFaceData` and to wait for the communication to finish before using the data.
+It is the responsibility of each physics module call `exchangeFaceData` and to wait for the communication to finish before using the data.
 Because the receives could be completed in any order, it is recommended to use `MPI_Waitany` to wait for the first receive to complete,